fiskaltrust/faq/README.md

 The first place to start is always looking over the current GitHub issues you are interested in contributing to.
 Issues marked with "help wanted" are usually pretty self contained and a good place to get started.

-Then PM Team also uses these same GitHub issues to keep track of what we are working on.
+The PM Team also uses these same GitHub issues to keep track of what we are working on.
 If you see any issues that are assigned to a particular person or have the "in progress" label, that means someone is currently working on that issue.
 The "next sprint" label means we will likely be working on this issue in the next week or two.
 The "ready" label means that the issue is one we have prioritized and will be working on in our next sprint or two.

 Of course, feel free to make your own issues if you think something needs to added or fixed.